nnodim/simple_shell/README.md

-Readme for the simpleiuyuyoduoiii delddddrfjct
+Readme for the simpleiuyuyoduoiiii delddddrfjct